-Just imagine what a Surface Book 3 could do.
-Just sit back and think about it for a second with us real quick – a Surface Book 2 with a sharper display, more robust hardware and Thunderbolt 3 – awesome, right?
-With these features, the Surface Book 3 could be the perfect counter to the MacBook Pro.
-If Microsoft launches a Surface Book 3 that improves on the Surface Book 2’s shortcomings, while fortifying its successes, Microsoft may create the best laptop of all time.
+Just think about it – what could the Surface Book 3 be capable of?
+Just imagine a Surface Book 2 with a sharper, brighter screen, more powerful components and Thunderbolt 3 – it could be perfect.
+With these features, the Surface Book 3 would be the perfect foil to the MacBook Pro.
+If Microsoft releases a Surface Book 3 that improves on the Surface Book 2’s shortcomings, while fortifying its successes, it could be one of the best laptops.

 Now, while there is little to no concrete information about the Surface Book 3, we can at least do a bit of speculation based on past releases and our tech expertise.
 So, with that in mind, let’s dive into what we think the Surface Book 3 may look like.

 Cut to the chase

 - What is it?
 The would-be third Surface Book 2-in-1 laptop

 - When is it out?
 Likely between September and November 2019

 - What will it cost?
 Likely as much as – if not more than – the current model